 What is a “soft close?”

 A “soft close” takes place when companies want to close their books quickly but not definitively, such as for internal management reporting purposes.
-It’s generally understood that results may be materially inaccurate, unlike a “hard close,” where companies take a more rigorous approach to ensure that reporting and eventual financial statements are accurate and that the books can be closed for an accounting period.
+It’s generally understood that results may be materially inaccurate, unlike a “hard close,” where a more rigorous approach ensures accuracy of reporting and eventual financial statements so that the books can be closed for an accounting period.

 What is the purpose of the accounting cycle?

 The accounting cycle is an effective way for companies to systematically record all financial transactions during an accounting period.
-The eight-step cycle helps companies make sure their financial information is correct before they close their books and then reset them for the next accounting period.
+The eight-step cycle helps companies make certain their financial information is correct before they close their books and reset them for the next accounting period.

 What is the difference between a journal and ledger?